 Stamina can be negatively impacted by lack of activity, poor diet, smoking or an underlying medical condition.

 Lack of Exercise

-If you have low stamina or notice a sudden drop in energy level or endurance, consult your physician.
-Discuss your lifestyle, daily exercise, diet, and any recent changes to your daily routine.
+If you have low stamina or notice a sudden drop in cardio fitness or endurance, consult your physician.
+Discuss your lifestyle, daily exercise, diet and any recent changes to your daily routine.
 Your healthcare provider can rule out any medical condition that could be contributing to your low stamina and suggest ways to increase your strength and staying power.

 Read more: How to Increase Stamina and Endurance